 Accepted ED students must pay whatever the school says is appropriate.
 There is no negotiation of financial aid packages.

 Schools assume that students who apply ED really want to attend (aka demonstrated interest).

 Schools find it easier to manage their enrollment with a high percentage of ED admits.

 ED application readers may be more energized and alert while assessing ED applications.
 By the time RD applications come around - they have seen it all.

 Who should NOT apply ED?

-- Students who think the higher acceptances rates in the ED round will make up for a subpar application.
+Students who think the higher acceptance rates in the ED round will make up for a subpar application.
 It won't.

 Why is it getting so scary to wait for the Regular Decision round?

 Well, because of the popularity of ED, it's becoming even tougher (if that's possible) for those who wait until the RD round - especially at competitive schools.